apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 [`LogicalPlan`] that adds functionality for building and executing those plans.

 The simplest possible dataframe is one that scans a table and that table can be in a file or in memory.
-I think this might be worth including in the introduction.

 ## How to generate a DataFrame